argonautproject/scheduling/source/pages/patient-scheduling.md

 ---

-{% include img.html img="diagrams/Slide29.png" caption="Figure:  Open Scheduling for new or existing patient" %}
+{% include img.html img="diagrams/Slide29.png" caption="Open Scheduling for new or existing patient" %}

 ###  Patient Registration Option A
 {:.no_toc}